CMRI's Quirindi Committee Raises $100,000 at its 50th Birthday Ball

-Children’s Medical Research Institute’s (CMRI’s) Quirindi Committee marked its 50-year anniversary at a black tie gala event.
-Hosted as both a celebration of the committee’s dedication to CMRI over the past 50 years and a fundraiser, 350 guests raised tens of thousands of dollars which will go towards medical research.
+Children’s Medical Research Institute’s (CMRI’s) Quirindi Committee has handed over a cheque for $100,000 after celebrating its 50-year anniversary at a black tie gala event.
+Hosted as both a celebration of the committee’s dedication to CMRI over the past 50 years and a fundraiser, 350 guests attended the event, all contributing to the magnificant fundraising effort.

 “The response was absolutely overwhelming and far exceeded our expectations,” said Quirindi committee president, Amanda Murray.
 “Donations are still coming in.
 The generosity of sponsors, businesses and individuals has been amazing, and we would like to thank everyone who contributed to making the night such a great community event.”